magogate/SSIS_Tutorials/README.md

 ## Module 01 - SSIS Overview
   Explanation of ETL and Cube etc

-## Module 02A - Introduction to the Development Environment and the Control Flow<br>
+## Module 02A - Introduction to the Development Environment and the Control Flow
 A. Solution File<br>
     1. SSIS Project<br>
       - SSIS Package1 **(dtsx)**<br>